ansible/ansible/docsite/rst/intro_installation.rst

 .. note::

+   Ansible 2.2 introduces a tech preview of support for Python 3.
+For more information, see `Python 3 Support <http://docs.ansible.com/ansible/python_3_support.html>`_.

-   Python 3 is a slightly different language than Python 2 and some Python programs (including Ansible) are not switching over yet.
-Ansible uses Python 2 in order to maintain compability with older distributions such as RHEL 5 and RHEL 6.
+   By default, Ansible uses Python 2 in order to maintain compability with older distributions such as RHEL 5 and RHEL 6.
 However, some Linux distributions (Gentoo, Arch) may not have a Python 2.X interpreter installed by default.
 On those systems, you should install one, and set the 'ansible_python_interpreter' variable in inventory (see :doc:`intro_inventory`) to point at your 2.X Python.
 Distributions like Red Hat Enterprise Linux, CentOS, Fedora, and Ubuntu all have a 2.X interpreter installed by default and this does not apply to those distributions.
 This is also true of nearly all Unix systems.

    If you need to bootstrap these remote systems by installing Python 2.X, using the 'raw' module will be able to do it remotely.
 For example,